My server is under a SYN attack. What can I do?

-You will see a list like the following, however there will be serveral hundred entries:
+You will see a list similar to the following, with several hundred entries:

 tcp 0 0 184.108.40.206:80 220.127.116.11:1048 SYN_RECV

-Assuming your kernel was built with syncookie support, execute the following command as root:
+If your kernel was built with syncookie support, you can run the

 Can SSL Certificates be added to an addon domain when the main account already has one?

-How can I tell if my ssl certificate and key are paired correctly or just view the contents of them?
+How can I view the contents of my SSL certificates?
+How can I tell if my SSL certificate and key are paired correctly?

-To view the contents of a private key:
+To view the contents of a private key, run the

-If the modulus number and exponent of the cert and key match, they are paired correctly.
-If not, they are mismatched and apache will not start with ssl enabled.
+If the modulus number and exponent of the certificate and key match, they are paired correctly.
+If not, they are mismatched and Apache will not start with SSL enabled.